-Evaluation items Implementation Status (Note 1) Deviations from Corporate Governance Best Practice No Summary Principles for TWSE/TPEx Listed Companies and Reasons I. Formulation of policies and plans for ethical corporate management 7 (I) Has the Company established the ethical corporate management policies approved by the Board of Directors, and specified its ethical corporate management policies and practices, and the commitment of the Board of Directors and senior management to actively implement such policies in its rules and external documents?
-V (I) The Company has not established any regulations of ethical corporate management.
-However, when the Company enters into external contracts, it agrees on the contents of the contracts and actively fulfills the contractual commitments based on the principle of ethics and reciprocity.
-The directors, and managers fulfill the principle of ethical operation in their internal management and external business activities.
-(II) Has the Company established a risk assessment mechanism against unethical conduct, analyze and assess on a regular basis business activities within its business scope which are at a higher risk of being involved in unethical conduct, and establish prevention measures accordingly, which shall at least include the preventive measures specified in Paragraph 2, Article 7 of the Corporate Governance Best Practice Principles for TWSE/TPEx Listed Companies?
-V (II) The Company has not established regulations to prevent unethical conduct, such as bribery, acceptance of bribes and provision of illegal political contributions, through the internal audit unit's inspection mechanism.
-The Company will stipulate Corporate Governance Best Practice Principles in the future, the remaining shall have no significant differences.
-(III) Has the Company specified in its prevention programs the operating procedures, guidelines, punishments for violations, and a reporting system, implemented them and reviewed the prevention measures on a regular basis?
-V (III) The Company has not established regulations to prevent unethical conduct.
-However, it has been promoting the importance of ethical conduct to its employees, and the internal audit department includes checks on the occurrence of unethical conduct in its internal audit during regular spot checks.
+Evaluation items Implementation Status (Note 1) Deviations from Corporate Governance Best Practice No Summary Principles for TWSE/TPEx Listed Companies and Reasons I. Formulation of policies and plans for ethical corporate management (I) Has the Company established the ethical corporate management policies approved by the Board of Directors, and specified its ethical corporate management policies and practices, and the commitment of the Board of Directors and senior management to actively implement such policies in its rules and external documents?
+V (I) The Company intends to establish and enact integrity-related regulations or policies in 2024.
+Prior to their formulation, when the Company enters into various external contracts, it agrees on the contents of the contracts and actively fulfills the contractual commitments based on the principle of ethics and reciprocity.
+The directors, and managers fulfill the principle of ethical operation in their internal management (II) Has the Company established a risk assessment mechanism against unethical conduct, analyze and assess on a regular basis business activities within its business scope which are at a higher risk of being involved in unethical conduct, and establish prevention measures accordingly, which shall at least include the preventive measures specified in Paragraph 2, Article 7 of the Corporate Governance Best Practice Principles for TWSE/TPEx Listed Companies?
+V • establish and enact (III) Has the Company specified in its prevention programs the operating procedures, guidelines, punishments for violations, and a reporting system, implemented them and reviewed the prevention measures on a regular basis?
+V (III) The Company intends to establish and enact integrity-related regulations or policies in 2024.
+Prior to their formulation, it has been promoting the importance of ethical conduct to its employees, and the internal audit department includes checks on the occurrence of unethical conduct in its internal audit during regular spot checks.
 II.
 Implementing ethical corporate management (I) Has the Company evaluated ethical records of its counterparty?
 Does the contract signed by the Company and its counterparty clearly stipulates terms on ethical conduct?
 V (I) The Company has established an evaluation mechanism for its suppliers.
 In entering into external contracts, the Company adheres to the principle of ethics and reciprocity and actively fulfills its contractual commitments.
 No significant difference.